newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/residential-health-care-facility.md

 displayname: residential-health-care-facility
 ---
 A free-standing residential health care facility:

-* Provides supervised sheltered care and personal services in a homelike setting
 * Is for residents who don’t need skilled nursing care
+* Provides supervised sheltered care and personal services
+* Helps residents maintain personal interests and dignity
+* Protects residents’ health and safety

 This type of facility operates on its own.
 It is not part of a hospital, medical center, or similar facility located with and operated by a licensed health care facility.